depixusgenome/trackanalysis/doc/CycleApp/cleaning.rst

 * |NOISE|: allows discarding noisy cycles or those for which measures were not recorded (z is constant).
 * `% good`: allows discarding cycles that have too many missing values.
 * |pingpong| allows discarding cycles with values which jump up and down.
-This filter's parameters cannot be set by the user.

 Finally one filter is performed over all cycles: